 Instead, you need to have enough money in your IRA to make the purchase.
 There are costs associated with administering the IRA, so you must make sure that your IRA has enough money in it to cover those expenses too.

 Again, if you don’t already have a great self directed IRA custodian… reach out to us and we can connect you with the ones we know of who are very real estate friendly.
-Just give us a call at 559-205-9301 or shoot us an email through our Contact form and say “I’m looking for SD IRA resources for buying the Central Valley investment properties”… and we’ll get back to you right away.
+Just give us a call at 559-205-9301 or shoot us an email through our Contact form and say “I’m looking for SD IRA resources for buying California investment properties”… and we’ll get back to you right away.

 Basic Rules of Investing (even with real estate)